elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 ```

 What happens here is finally *almost* what we are aiming at.
 We got everything from the `plants` table, including obviously the
-`location_id` (hey, I did not remember defining that one in my schema), and missing the `location` field (which, heck, now that I
+`location_id` (hey, but isn't it funny?
+We added it in the `create table` block, but did not define it in the schema), and
-think of it, I never saw that in the database table).
+there's a curious `NotLoaded` association in the `location` field (which, heck, think of it, we never saw in the database table).

-That's exactly what it means, that `belongs_to` macro in our schema.
+Apart from the `NotLoaded` which we will explore shortly, all the above is precisely the effect of that `belongs_to` macro in our
+schema and that `references` in the migration.

-Let's `preload` the relation! (and by the way let's type a few aliases for our table)
+Let's `preload` the relation! (and by the way let's type a few aliases for our tables.)

 ```iex
 iex> alias Garden.Plant